pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 	<figcaption><strong>Figure 2: Evidence of dolomitic porosity on core.</strong></figcaption>
 </figure>

 Analogue carbonate reservoirs with vuggy porosity can easily develop effective porosity of 20 percent or higher.
-So the apparent history concerning the porosity development is contrary to the 11 percent porosity determined from log interpretation.
-Is it possible to justify the use of a higher porosity upside in the Pasca A field based on the core?
+If we suspect that the log measured porosity is not fully capturing the true porosity because of fluid invastion, the question remains whether it is possible to justify the use of a higher porosity upside based on the core?
 To answer this question it is first necessary to measure the visible porosity from the core photograph.

 It should be noted that it is also expected that microporosity will be present in the carbonate matrix, but it is not possible to measure this through a simple visual technique.
 Therefore any visual porosity estimate technique will be an underestimate of the true porosity.